DrAma999/LittleBlueTooth/README.md

-Note: if you stop listening to a characteristic, it doesn’t matter if you have more subscribers.
+**Note: if you stop listening to a characteristic, it doesn’t matter if you have more subscribers.
 The listen process will stop.
-It’ s up you to provide the business logic to avoid this behavior.
+It’ s up you to provide the business logic to avoid this behavior.**
-_Connectable listen_
+_Connectable listen_:

 After creating your `LittleCharacteristic` instance, then send the `connectableListenPublisher(for: valueType:)`.
 Of course the object you want to read must conform the `Readable` object.
 This is usefull when you want to create more subscribers and attach them later.
 When you are ready just call the `connect()` method and notifications will start to stream.
 ```